 Contact all the people you would normally tell and let them know the date and time (the government ask that the place isn’t shared on social media).
 If you have chosen not to film it or it’s not possible then they will have the chance to mark the occasion at the right time in their homes.
 If it’s overwhelming to contact everyone yourself, ask people to call five people each or post on social media, or send an email (blind copied to avoid sharing everyone's address).

 You could also ask people to share an anecdote of the person, and if you are attending you could read it out for them so they could feel their memory is honored.

 You could set a time for the same day to hold a wake or gathering online or on the phone.

 How you can help yourself if you can’t attend

-If you cannot watch the funeral, you could set aside the time while the funeral is taking place (or later) to hold your own act of memorial at home.
-You could: look at pictures, play some of the person’s favourite music, write a message to them, light a candle or follow any of your own cultural rituals.
+Contact the next of kin and find out if they are streaming or filming the service.
+Even if you cannot watch in real time, or the funeral is delayed or reduced to a very short service you can still set some time aside to have your own private goodbye or memorial at home.
+Look at pictures, play some of the person’s favourite music, write a message to them, light a candle or follow any of your own cultural rituals.